Why use passphrases over passwords? | Passphrase best practice guide

 3. Enable MFA: Even after creating a strong passphrase, it’s always worth adding another layer of authentication.
 Multi-factor authentication isn’t infallible, but it adds another obstacle for hackers to overcome if they manage to compromise one of your end users’ passphrases.

-Roll out passphrases for a better user experience
+Roll out passphrases for better security and user experience

 Rolling out a new password policy with Specops Password Policy is simple from an admin perspective.
 An admin can choose to only support traditional passwords, longer and more secure passphrases, or both.
 The admin can also choose how information is presented to the end user who is attempting to change their password.
 This lets the admin provide clear and concise information to help their end users understand exactly what they need to do.